madisonbikes/bikeweek2020/data/events.md

 Help Madison Parks and the City Traffic Engineering Division by cleaning up a trail or park.
-Before you head out for a bike ride, grab a few supplies, plot your course and stop a park or trail picking up trash along the way.
+Before you head out for a bike ride, grab a few supplies, plot your course and stop at a park or trail - picking up trash along the way.
 Use the online interactive maps to find a trail or park near you.